GenerateNU/specialstandard/backend/api/README.md

 To update the OpenAPI spec:
 1. Edit `openapi.yaml`
-2. Restart the backend to see changes in Swagger UI.
+2. Restart the backend using `docker compose up backend --build` to see changes in Swagger UI.
 Changes made to `openapi.yaml` will not be automatically reflected in Swagger UI, as the spec is served statically at http://localhost:8080/api/openapi.yaml

 ## Why we are enforcing this contract
 The OpenAPI spec acts as a single source of truth for our API.
 It is a formal way to describe API endpoints, request/response schemas, and error details, allowing anyone to understand and use our API without looking at the actual code.
 It also helps verify that we are meeting project requirements.